ffalt/jamp3/README.md

 ### Test

-`npm run test` to run the the mocha tests
+`npm run test` to run the the jest tests

 ### Coverage

-`npm run coverage` to run the mocha tests with code coverage stats
+`npm run coverage` to run the jest tests with code coverage stats

 ### Lint